 If you regularly snack on crackers, chips, gummy bears and such, swap them out for paleo alternatives.
 Switch the gummy bears with dried fruit.
 Replace the crackers and chips with some almonds or cashews or beef jerky.
 I try not to snack too much during the day, but if I do it’s usually a handful of almonds, or a banana, or some sweet potato chips.

 Paleo in no way means sacrificing taste, or eating plain.
 Want Asian food?
 How about some Orange Cashew Chicken, or Wicked Spatula’s Slow Cooker General Tso’s Chicken?
 Try something new, like Chicken Stuffed Acorn Squash, or Green Chile Chorizo Cauliflower Casserole.
 Instead of a Reese’s, try PaleOMG’s Chocolate Almond Butter Cups!
 This doesn’t mean to make paleo cookies every day, you want to limit the treats, but you can recreate your favorite desserts using paleo ingredients once in a while.
 Browse through my recipe index to see all the delicious paleo food that my family eats!
+What really helped me was to make a spreadsheet I could refer to with plenty of options for meals and snacks that I could refer to.
+For example, in the Breakfast Column I listed omelettes, breakfast casseroles, Aidell’s Chicken-Apple Sausages with a side of plantains and wilted spinach, Chia Seed pudding topped with bananas and pecans, Simple Mills muffins, and those are just a few.
+Follow me on Pinterest to see all of the paleo recipes that I love!

 Don’t forget to drink plenty of water!